 Designing an iPhone or iPad app and not sure what font sizes to use?
-Here’s the quick and dirty summary of font sizes assuming (a) you’re using Apple’s default font, San Francisco (or similar) and (b) you want to match iOS conventions.
+Here’s the quick and dirty summary of font sizes assuming (a) you’re using Apple’s default font, SF Pro (or similar) and (b) you want to match iOS conventions.

 iPhone Typography Guidelines